pypa/packaging.python.org/source/specifications/direct-url-data-structure.rst

 local directory).
 These info fields have a (possibly empty) subdictionary as value, with the possible keys defined below.

-``url`` MUST be stripped of any sensitive authentication information, for security reasons.
+When persisted, ``url`` MUST be stripped of any sensitive authentication information, for security reasons.

 The user:password section of the URL MAY however